PubohH/2025-Summer-Erdos-Elo-Project/Jimmy/2_Elo_Rating_System/README.md

 They have very close test results.
 Finally, we decided to have K=8 as the K-factor of our elo rating system.

+Notice:
-Notice: From elo_v3, we know larger K-factors (e.g. K=30) still produce good ranking and prediction on match result but do poorly on predicting frames win rate.
+1. From elo_v3, we know larger K-factors (e.g. K=30) still produce good ranking and prediction on match result but do poorly on predicting frames win rate.
 Also, each test needs to loop through around 100k matches and takes around 1 min.
 Therefore, we only test the above values for K-factors.
+2. A player named Zhao Xintong has been banned from 2023 to 2024 for match fixing but won 2025 World Snooker Championship after he returned.
+His elo rating difference before and after this tournament can reach 300 or even more depending on the K-factor.
+For large K-factor, he will be the rank one in our elo ranking and has elo rating at least 200 higher than all other top players, which makes it a bad ranking because we don't expect this much change of elo rating after only one tournament.
+Therefore, we have paid lots of attention to his ranking when tuning the K-factor.